 Since the Hathi Trust Emergency Temporary Access Service (ETAS) is invaluable in our hybrid teaching environment, it is important to retain access to its over four million volumes as long as our usual services are affected.
 The ETAS terms of service specify:

 “Once ETAS is activated, the library should avoid lending print items when a digital copy is available to its students, faculty, and staff in HathiTrust.”

 Will the Amit Bhatia Libe Café be open?

 Cornell Dining will provide grab-and-go services with no seating and a one-way traffic flow.
-This service will start when a temporary exit to the Arts Quad is installed.
+This service will start in 2021.

 Where can I access your reactivation plans?